Ryan has been working in documentary media for over 10 years. In 2014, he directed and produced his first feature length documentary Bronx Obama

 Ryan's recent work has been featured on This American Life

 , The BBC, The New York Times, MSNBC and The Huffington Post, among others.
 For the PBS science series NOVA, he produced Musical Minds,

 a documentary about the effects of music on the brain featuring Dr. Oliver Sacks.
 He also recorded over 300 audio interviews for StoryCorps

 , the NPR oral history project, and launched their podcast in 2007.
-His work has screened at the IFC Center, DOCNYC, the Imagine Science Film Festival and numerous live performances.
-Murdock’s directorial debut, Power Surge
+His short work has screened at the IFC Center, DOCNYC, the Imagine Science Film Festival and numerous stage performances.
+His claymation film, Power Surge